Koganei, Tokyo: Government

 Koganei has a mayor-council form of government with a directly elected mayor and a unicameral city council of 24 members.
 Koganei contributes one member to the Tokyo Metropolitan Assembly.
 In terms of national politics, the city is part of Tokyo 18th district of the lower house of the Diet of Japan.

 Economy

 Koganei is largely a bedroom community for central Tokyo.
-Gainax, Studio Ghibli and KOGANEI have their corporate headquarters in Koganei.
+Studio Ghibli and KOGANEI have their corporate headquarters in Koganei.

-Industry

-Agriculture

-Major products are tomatoes, eggplants, roots, udo (plant related to ginseng, used in medicine and cooking), and rhubarbs.
+Major agricultural products are tomatoes, aubergines(eggplants), roots, udo (plant related to ginseng, used in medicine and cooking), and rhubarbs.